- About Us

 These two manage a large number of apartment complexes and rented houses and both maintain lists of vacancies on their websites.

 There are quite a few apartments in Corvallis that are not managed by either of these two firms.
 You can walk around the streets close to campus and if you see a place you like with a sign that it’s up for rent, give the listed number a call.
-Also, keep an eye on Craigslist for roommate-wanted ads and/or rooms to let.
+Also, keep an eye on the CGE social list (join by sending your email address here) and Craigslist for roommate-wanted ads and/or rooms to let.
 The local newspaper (the Corvallis Gazette-Times) remains an excellent source for apartments to rent.

 If you have problems with a property owner or questions about your rights as a tenant, contact Bob Loewen of the City of Corvallis Housing Division at firstname.lastname@example.org or 541-766-6944.